s3c2/cosseter/README.md

 The tool will:
 1. Present available test workflow sets from `workflowInputs/`
 2. Process workflows through the analysis pipeline
-3. Generate enhanced workflows with permission annotations
+3. Store intermediate analysis results for JavaScript actions in MongoDB and Bash steps in JSON files
-4. Store results in MongoDB collections
+4. Generate enhanced workflows with permission annotations

 ### Available Test Sets